Updated August 2013

-In order for a drug to work properly, a person must take the correct dose so that the right amount of drug enters the bloodstream.
+In order for a drug to work properly, a person must take the correct dose at the correct time so that the right amount of drug enters the bloodstream.
 Before an HIV drug is approved, researchers study different doses and choose one that is both safe and effective.
 The dose has to be high enough to stop HIV from making copies of itself, but not so high that it causes a lot of side effects.

 All people living with HIV (HIV+) who are on treatment take more than one HIV drug, even if they only take one pill.
 Some pills contain more than one drug; for example, Truvada is a pill that contains the HIV drugs Emtriva (emtricitabine) and Viread (tenofovir).
 Many HIV+ people take other types of medications as well.
 Some prescription, over-the-counter, and recreational drugs, as well as herbs, vitamins, and supplements, can cause changes in the amount of HIV drugs in your bloodstream, even if you take the correct doses.
 Eating certain foods and beverages can also change drug levels in the blood.